What causes panic attacks and how you can prevent them

 How to relax and clear your mind

 In our noisy, daily lives it can be hard to find a moment of silence.
-Here we explore the benefits of clearing your mind during quiet time.
+Here are the benefits of clearing your mind.

 6 habits that make anxiety worse

-Are you your own worst enemy when it comes to stress?
-We asked experts to pinpoint the common daily activities that can impact your mental health and cause anxiety.
+We ask experts to pinpoint the common daily activities that can impact your mental health and cause anxiety.

 This communication contains information which is copyright to The Hospitals Contribution Fund of Australia Limited (HCF).
 It should not be copied, disclosed or distributed without the authority of HCF.
 Except as required by law, HCF does not represent, warrant and/or guarantee that this communication is free from errors, virus, interception or interference.
 All reasonable efforts have been taken to ensure the accuracy of material contained on this website.
 It’s not intended that this website be comprehensive or render advice.
 HCF members should rely on authoritative advice they seek from qualified practitioners in the health and medical fields as the information provided on this website is general information only and may not be suitable to individual circumstances or health needs.
 Please check with your health professional before making any dietary, medical or other health decisions as a result of reading this website.

 *Must have HCF gold level hospital cover for 12 months.
 Other eligibility criteria apply.

 +This service is not affiliated or associated with HCF in any way.
 You should make your own enquiries to determine whether this service is suitable for you.
 If you decide to use this service, it'll be on the basis that HCF won't be responsible, and you won't hold HCF responsible, for any liability that may arise from that use.